-To understand your options we offer a FREE initial 30 minute no-obligation appointment, so you can discuss your situation and concerns with one of our Family Solicitors.
+To understand your options we offer a FREE initial 30 minute no-obligation appointment, so you can discuss your situation and concerns with one of our Divorce Lawyers.
 They will provide you with an overview of the process and answer any questions or worries you may have.
 It will be very helpful if you could bring:

 - Identity documents: passport/driving licence and utility bill stating name and address

 - Information about your finances – joint and individual

 - Pen and paper to write down notes from the meeting

 - List of specific concerns that you have

 For further information please contact a member of our Family team.

 Before beginning the process of divorce it is important that you are aware of all various options available to you from the outset.
 This way, you can choose the right way forward for you and your own situation.
 The options are set out below: